 2 big onions

 1 to 2 teaspoon water or almond milk

-- Cook peas with a pinch of water until soft, do not overcook the peas or turn them mushy.
+- Cook peas with a pinch of salt in water until soft, do not overcook the peas or turn them mushy.

 - In a wok add 1 tablespoon oil.
 Add finely chopped ginger and garlic pieces and sauté until raw smell is gone.

 - Add finely chopped onions and sauté until onions turn translucent.

 - Add finely chopped green chilies and sauté for about a minute.